lackadaize/phase_1_project/README.md

 ### API

-JSON cloned to local server from https://swapi.dev and modified to include image urls and convert 'character' data from urls to strings.
+JSON cloned to local JSON server from https://swapi.dev and modified to include image urls and convert 'character' data from urls to strings.

 ## Credits